FiscalNote/BillSum/README.md

 # Set-up

+1. Install python dependencies (If using conda, use env.lst.
+If using pip, use requirements.txt)
-1. Set the env `BILLSUM_PREFIX` to the base directory for all the data.
+2. Set the env `BILLSUM_PREFIX` to the base directory for all the data.
 (Download from link above)
-2. Set `PYTHONPATH=.` to run code from this directory.
+3. Set `PYTHONPATH=.` to run code from this directory.
-3. Install packages from `environment.lst` (we used conda, but you should be able to use pip
+4. Install packages from `environment.lst` (we used conda, but you should be able to use pip
 ---

 # Experiments